rdx-aegse/yamcs_system_demo/README.md

 # yamcs_system_demo

-Reference demonstration application of a YAMCS system with applications made with the [yamcs_link](https://github.com/rdx-aegse/yamcs_link) jumpstart library and fprime applications (TBD).
+Reference demonstration application of a YAMCS system with applications made with the [yamcs_link](https://github.com/rdx-aegse/yamcs_link) jumpstart library and fprime applications.

 ## Prerequisites